prusa3d/Original-Prusa-MINI/README.md

 The Original Prusa MINI is a 3D printer project maintained by PRUSA RESEARCH.
 Originates in the RepRap project.

-This repository contains STEP and 3MF/STL files of the printed and mechanical parts.
+This repository contains STEP and STL files of the printed and mechanical parts.

 **Links**